Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial power costs are approximately US$0.14/kWh as of 2022.
-This rate is higher than in more developed regional markets, making it a key consideration for large-scale deployments.
+Average Cost Of Power: Industrial power costs are approximately US$0.14/kWh, as of 2022.
+This rate is higher than in some neighboring Southeast Asian markets, making it a critical factor in financial modeling for large-scale deployments.
+The power mix is predominantly fossil fuels (70%) and renewables (30%).

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data center facilities are located in and around Phnom Penh.
-This positions them to provide low-latency services to the country's primary financial, commercial, and government centers.
+Proximity To Key Business Districts: Data centers in Cambodia are concentrated in and around Phnom Penh.
+This strategic positioning provides low-latency connectivity to the country's main financial, government, and corporate centers, supporting mission-critical applications.

-Regional Market Reach: Colocation in Cambodia provides direct access to a domestic market of over 17 million people.
-It also serves as a strategic entry point for businesses targeting the developing economies of the Greater Mekong Subregion, including Laos and parts of Vietnam and Thailand.
+Regional Market Reach: A deployment in Cambodia provides direct access to its population of over 16 million.
+It also serves as a strategic foothold for companies targeting the broader Greater Mekong Subregion, including parts of Laos, Vietnam, and Thailand.

 Natural Disaster Risk

-Cambodia has a moderate overall risk profile for natural disasters, with a score of 4.5 out of 10 as of September 2025.
-The risk landscape is dominated by weather and water-related events.
+Cambodia has a moderate overall disaster risk profile, with an INFORM Risk score of 4.5 out of 10, as of September 2025.
+The risk profile is defined by specific, predictable environmental factors rather than a broad range of threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business